GuyInHoodie/Wordle-Hacked/README.md

 # Wordle-Hacked(with GUI)
-you can use this to win 99% of wordle games
+This can help you win wodle so you can flex on your friends You can use this to win 99% of wordle games

 you need to have pygame and python installed
 Just download the main, wordlist and assets, and put them in the same folder.